-Located in Ankeny, Iowa, Mill-Pond is one of four facilities in this city.
-This facility was given an A- overall, which is an elite rating.
-We really couldn't find many bad things to say about this nursing home.
-Its scores are as good as they get.
-The best aspect of this facility's impressive profile is its inspection rating.
-Inspection reports are discussed in the next section
+Located in Ankeny, Iowa, Mill-Pond is one of only three facilities in this area.
+This nursing home turns out to be an A rated facility.
+This facility was given one of the most impressive grades that we offer.
+A grade of this caliber requires first-rate scores across the board.
+We can't find many bad things to say about this nursing home.
+Its scores are impeccable.
+One of the major highlights of this nursing home's exemplary report card is its inspection score.
+Inspection reports are discussed in the next paragraph.

 - Nursing Home

 - Independent Living

 Updated Apr 1, 2023 by Nick Lata

 Get pricing and details on Ankeny senior living options.Get Pricing

 - Accepts Medicare 1